 In 2014 the president of the university promised the state legislature to reduce administrative costs by $90 million over a six year period.
 This reduction is simply slowing (slightly) the rate of increase in the costs of administration which have skyrocketed over the past 20 years.
 For example, the spending just on personnel in the leadership & oversight category soared from $197 million in fiscal year 2015 to $245 million in fiscal year 2017.

 The administration asserts that the costs of administration are less than 9% of the university budget.
 This calculation of spending on administration is limited to expenses in the leadership & oversight category.
 But in calculating any reduction in costs of administration to meet its six year $90 million promise to the legislature the administration counts any reductions in expenses in the mission support category.
-See pp. 41-42 of the Dec 2016 FIN Doc And on the U of M web site the administration defines administrative costs as the combined costs for leadership & oversight and mission support.
+See pp. 41-42 of the Dec 2016 FIN Doc.
+And on the U of M web site the administration defines administrative costs as the combined costs for leadership & oversight and mission support.
 See Cutting Administrative Costs.

 In the mission support category the administration spent almost $50 million on administrative consulting and professional services.
 The administration also spent almost $85 million more on consulting and professional services in the direct mission category.
 University administrators and consulting firms across the country have created a variation of the military-industrial complex.